The

 Thousands of individuals responded - over 1,200 letters

-and emails, a petition with over 1,000 names and another 1,400
+and emails, a petition with over 1,000 names and another 1,400 signature

-- children, parents and teachers who wanted those 12 individuals to
+and teachers who wanted those 12 individuals to be included in the social

-be included in the social activity of cinema going.
+activity of cinema going.

 The

-matter.
+into this matter.
 After months of consultation the BFI recommended

 that action be taken - digital subtitle and description facilities